 The testing procedure

 The testing procedure differs depending on the language.
 No matter what the procedure, all OPIs are double-rated by professionals and officially certified by ACTFL.
-For Chinese, French, German, Russian, and Spanish BA majors a computer-based OPI is used, which elicits a 30-minute sample of ratable speech via the Internet.
-All other BA majors (Filipino, Ilokano, Japanese, and Korean) take a phone-mediated OPI with a certified tester.
+For Chinese, Filipino, French, German, Korean (non-Flagship), Russian, and Spanish BA majors a computer-based OPI is used, which elicits a 30-minute sample of ratable speech via the Internet.
+All other BA majors (Ilokano, Japanese, and Korean Flagship) take a phone-mediated OPI with a certified tester.

 - Results summary for students taking the OPI in Fall 2012 and Spring 2013 [.pdf]

 - OPI results and background for Spring 2011-Spring 2014 [.pdf]